 What they Like and Don’t Like

 They like and tolerate: Full sun to part shade.
 Average to medium moisture, well-drained soils.
 Tolerate shade: excellent evergreen for shady conditions.
 Accept pruning and shearing well.
-Like moist, sandy loams.
+Like moist, sandy loam.
 Tolerate urban conditions.

 They don’t like or won’t tolerate: Poor drainage.
 (No tolerance for wet conditions – root rot can occur in soils with poor drainage.)
 Need to be protected from cold winter winds (susceptible to winter burn in exposed sites).
 No serious insect or disease problems.